EOSIO/eosio-reference-ios-authenticator-app/CONTRIBUTING.md

 To get it out of the way:

-- **[develop](https://github.com/EOSIO/eosio-reference-ios-authenticator-app/tree/develop)** is the development branch.
+- **[develop](/../../tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
-- **[master](https://github.com/EOSIO/eosio-reference-ios-authenticator-app/tree/master)** contains the latest release of EOSIO Reference iOS Authenticator App.
+- **[master](/../../tree/master)** contains the latest release of EOSIO Reference iOS Authenticator App.
 This branch may be used in production.
 Do **NOT** use this branch to work on EOSIO Reference iOS Authenticator App's source.

+### Developing With Local Pods

+By default, pods are installed from remote CocoaPods.
+If, however, you wish to develop against local EOSIO SDK for Swift dependencies, follow these instructions:

+1. Clone this and other repos into the same directory, as siblings of one another.
+1. Export the environment variable `USE_LOCAL_PODS` and set it to `'true'` and then run `pod install` in this and other projects as necessary or for only one repository you can combine the two with `USE_LOCAL_PODS='true' pod install`.
+If `USE_LOCAL_PODS` is not set or is any other value than `'true'` then the pods will all be installed from remote CocoaPods.
+1. Develop!

 ### Submitting Pull Requests